royerlab/inTRACKtive/public/docs/file_format.md

     └── indptr (1.8M)
 ```

-A script (`convert_tracks_csv_to_sparse_zarr.py`) is provided to generate these arrays from a CSV
+A [conversion script](#conversion-script) is provided to generate this zarr bundle arrays from a CSV
 file.
-The CSV file should be generated using Ultrack or a similar tracking software.
-To use this
-script, columns in the CSV file should be ordered as follows:
-- TrackID - unique identifier for the track this point belongs to
-- t - timepoint
-- z, y, x - 3D coordinates
-- ParentTrackID - reference to the parent track, if any (-1 otherwise)

 ## points